Franco Borruto: International scientific and cultural engagement

 In the 1980s, while at the University of Padua, Borruto supported initiatives that brought together medical specialists from Eastern and Western Europe at conferences in Venice, which continued for more than two decades.

 After the fall of the Berlin Wall, he established links with Lithuania, Latvia and Estonia, encouraging participation in international medical congresses and cultural events.
 In 2017, he founded the Monaco Baltic States Association (MBSA) to promote scientific and cultural cooperation between Monaco and the Baltic States.

 MBSA events have included the Song of the Baltic concert in Monaco in 2017, performed by pianist Mūza Rubackytė under the patronage of Prince Albert II of Monaco, and the 2018 European gynecology congress in Riga, where the Latvian Ministry of Health presented a commemorative plaque to Monaco.

 Between 2020 and 2025, despite the COVID-19 pandemic, Borruto continued to promote Baltic–Monaco cooperation through medical missions and cultural exchanges.
 In March 2025, he participated in the 16th Congress of the European Society of Gynecology in Riga.

 Honours

+He was made honorary member of the Spanish Association of Prenatal Diagnosis (1989).